Alone we can do so little; together we can do so much.” – Helen Keller

 We wouldn’t be where we are today without our amazing network of volunteers who dedicate time, sweat, tears, and joy to our rescue.
 It is so true that together we can do so much.
 Our rescue is 100% volunteer run.
 If you would like to become a Kitten’s Cradle volunteer, review the options below and then contact us for more information or to apply.

-Foster Care Providers – Offer a foster home for a homeless cat until a permanent home can be found.
-Home foster care is needed for pregnant cats, cats with kittens, orphaned kittens, injured, ill or elderly cats.
-Medical care for the cats and kittens and supplies needed are provided to foster care providers.
-Foster care volunteers play a vital and important role in the ability to save all of The Kittens Cradle cats and kittens.
+Foster care providers – Offer a foster home for a homeless cat in the Twin Cities, MN metro area until a permanent home can be found.
+Home foster care is needed for pregnant cats, cats with kittens, orphaned kittens, abandoned, injured, ill and/or elderly cats.
+Medical care and necessary supplies for each kitty are provided by the rescue.
+Foster care volunteers play a vital and important role in the ability to save all of The Kitten’s Cradle cats and kittens.
+Learn more.

-Volunteer Animal Transporters – Volunteer animal transporters bring animals to/from vet appointments, home visits, adoption events on the weekends, special events, transports to their new foster home, etc.
+Animal transporters – Volunteer animal transporters bring animals to/from vet appointments, home visits, adoption events on the weekends, special events, transports to their new foster home, etc.